anthier/NVDDownload/README.md

 python nvddownload args.txt
 ```

-For easy storage and retrieval of configuration info, arguments can be read from a file instead of the command line.
+For easy storage and retrieval of configuration info, including API keys, it's recommendedto read arguments from a file instead of the command line.
 Example argument files are included for common output scenarios.

 ## Getting an NVD API Key